 - total system weight

 - interchangeability between rucsacs

 - ease of replacement of the gas can in resort/after deployment

 The other 2 systems released recently use a rechargeable battery and a fan to inflate the airbag.
 This clearly offers a number of advantages – ie no problems with flying (it’s a laptop battery), multiple deployments (4+ per charge), ease of practice in using the system and no difficulty replacing gas canisters after deployment.
 You still need to consider all the other factors above though, before selecting a system.

 For each system listed below, the weight quoted is for a rucsac big enough to use on a multiday tour.
 For freeride and day touring use, smaller and lighter rucsacs are available for all of these systems.

-Ortovox Ascent 30 Avabag – 2.1Kg New out this year – the lightest airbag system on the market.
+Ortovox Ascent 30 Avabag – 2.1Kg Arguably the lightest airbag system on the market.
 Comes with a practice mode, so you can train without deploying the canister each time.
 Well designed pack, with an interchangeable airbag system, so it can be installed in different packs.
 Non refillable cartridge, so cannot be taken on flights in N America.

-Mammut Pro Protection 35L – 2.3kg New out this year: much lighter removable airbag system – can be fitted into any compatible pack, of which there are many.
+Mammut Pro Protection 35L – 2.3kg Another very light removable airbag system – can be fitted into any compatible pack, of which there are many.
 A refillable cartridge (300g heavier than the non refillable one) is also available, which can be filled up in resort (any dive shop or paintball centre can also refill it) – ie makes flying with an empty canister possible in North America.